 The SSMG identified a set of issues that were the key areas to be considered in the assessment of P114, and therefore to be considered when assessing whether P114 better facilitates achievement of the Applicable BSC Objectives.
-The discussions and considerations of the SSMG with respect to these issues are set out in full in the Assessment Report (Reference 4) and are summarised in this document (section 8)
+The discussions and considerations of the SSMG with respect to these issues are set out in full in the Assessment Report (Reference 4).
+This section outlines the rationale behind the SSMGs recommendations.